Master SMS Opt-In & SMS Opt-Out + How to Get Consent to Receive Text Messages

 - Messaging purpose and examples: Explain why and how your business uses SMS messaging.
 This involves providing message examples.

-- Opt-in and opt-out processes: Describe how your contacts opt in and out of receiving messages.
+- Opt-in and opt-out processes: Describe how your contacts opt-in and out of receiving messages.
 This includes how you collect consent and how you manage and honor opt-out requests.

 - Message content and volume: Carriers need to know about the volume and content of the messages you’ll send.
 This helps them understand your messaging patterns.
 It also ensures that your messages align with TCPA regulations.